 4. Get Travel Insurance

 There’s just no substitute for the peace of mind that travel insurance brings to a trip…and that includes time in Mexico.
 If you have a credit card that includes coverage, do some digging to learn what exactly it covers.
+And don’t skip insurance as you’re working out how to best afford travel.

 While some of the premium cards (i.e., those with a hefty annual fee like my Chase Sapphire card) offer excellent insurance benefits, most of the others do not.